 In addition, the carrier will watch for alcohol markers such as Gamma Glutamyl Transferase (GGT).
 It’s universally understood that normal GGT levels are 2-65 U/L.

 If your results show GGT levels above 65 U/L and you have a DWI, then the insurance company will believe you use alcohol far more than what is considered acceptable.

 To double check their assumptions, the life insurer will then investigate your Carbohydrate Deficient Transferring (CDT) biomarker.
 If the CDT blood work is positive, you will most likely be declined for traditional life insurance.

 Insider Tips to Get the Cheapest Over 50 Life Insurance Rates

-We have years of experience helping seniors, like yourself, obtain affordable life insurance policies.
+I have helped many seniors, like yourself, obtain affordable life insurance policies.

-As a result, we’ve established some easy insider tips for saving money on your life insurance coverage.
+As a result, I’ve established some easy insider tips for saving money on your life insurance coverage.